anchor-system/keyboard/README.md

 The layout is designed to be as easy to learn as possible by simply incrementing semitones as we move from left to right across the keyboard, moving up a row goes up an octave as well.

+## Installation and Usage

+Firstly you'll need a virtual midi loopback software, I recommend https://www.tobias-erichsen.de/software/loopmidi.html, make sure this program is running and you have created a loopback midi port.

+To install the program, simply clone this project and run main.py after installing the necessary requirements.

 ## Output

 This program opens a midi port and sends out midi commands based on what keys are currently being pressed.
 Personally